 Govt Officer: Err, ya, it is free in a way.
 The myemail provider will charge this department 50 cents per email sent.

 Tax-payer: Ya, now I remember reading about it.
 If you accept my Google email address, you need not pay anything.
 As I recall, the myemail provider said that they are targeting something like 5.4 registered users.
 5.4 million x 50 cents (silently doing a mental calculation)…means RM2.7 million per year per email sent.
 That is at very minimum.
 Why anyone want to waste RM2.7 million for nothing?

 Govt Officer: Sorry, I cannot comment on that.
 I still need a valid myemail address before we can send you statements via email

-I am NOT saying that Malaysians will be somehow be “forced” to subscribe myemail sometime in the near future – we are pretty that the Government will be sensible and intelligence enough to recognize that there are better options out there – options that is far less cheaper than the current proposed option.
+I am NOT saying that Malaysians will be somehow be “forced” to subscribe myemail sometime in the near future – we are pretty that the Government will be sensible and intelligent enough to recognize that there are better options out there – options that are far less cheap than the current proposed option.

 However, in the past years, we have seen enough flip-flops from the Government to make us to swallow the “1email for all which will be on a voluntary basis and huge savings for the Government” propositions with a huge doubt